rphalane-art/EM-Home-loan-App-Final/README.md

 # EM-Home-loan-App-Final
 Mortgage Loan Software
-This Software is the property of Evaton MAthlo Projects and its Subsidiary or
+This Software is the property of Evaton MAthlo Projects and its Subsidiary and/or Parent companies